Religious antisemitism: Medieval period

-Islamic law does not differentiate between Jews and Christians in their status as dhimmis.
-According to Bernard Lewis, the normal practice of Muslim governments until modern times was consistent with this aspect of sharia law.
-This view is countered by Jane Gerber, who maintains that of all dhimmis, Jews had the lowest status.
+While according to Bernard Lewis Islamic law in theory does not differentiate between Jews and Christians in their status as dhimmis, Jane Gerber counters that of all dhimmis, Jews had the lowest status.
 Gerber maintains that this situation was especially pronounced in the latter centuries, when Christian communities enjoyed protection, unavailable to the Jews, under the provisions of Capitulations of the Ottoman Empire.
 For example, in 18th century Damascus, a Muslim noble held a festival, inviting to it all social classes in descending order, according to their social status: the Jews outranked only the peasants and prostitutes.
 In 1865, when the equality of all subjects of the Ottoman Empire was proclaimed, Ahmed Cevdet Pasha, a high-ranking official observed: "whereas in former times, in the Ottoman State, the communities were ranked, with the Muslims first, then the Greeks, then the Armenians, then the Jews, now all of them were put on the same level.
 Some Greeks objected to this, saying: 'The government has put us together with the Jews.
 We were content with the supremacy of Islam.'"

+For most of the time, Jews rarely faced martyrdom or exile, or forced compulsion to change their religion, and they were mostly free in their choice of residence and profession.
+However, anti-Jewish sentiments in certain historical contexts often intensified during periods of Muslim political or military weakness or when Muslims perceived that certain Jewish individuals or communities had acted outside the social norms and restrictions established by Islamic law.
+In Moorish Iberia, ibn Hazm and Abu Ishaq focused their anti-Jewish writings on the latter allegation.
+This was also the chief motivating factor behind the 1033 Fez massacre, in which 6,000 Jews were killed, and the 1066 Granada massacre, when a Muslim mob stormed the royal palace in Granada, crucified Jewish vizier Joseph ibn Naghrela and massacred most of the Jewish population of the city.
+"More than 1,500 Jewish families, numbering 4,000 persons, fell in one day."
+There were further massacres in Fez in 1276 and 1465.
+In parallel with the accusation of Host desecration in Europe, in instances, Jews were occasionally accused of mocking Islamic rituals, such as when anti-Jewish disturbances broke out in 1438 in Fez after the rumour that Jews had poured wine into the lamp reservoirs of a mosque.